Home Workout Routines to Build Lean Muscle and Strength

 - Practice good form during each exercise.

 - Don’t go too heavy on the weights you are using.
-You do have to go heavy to build lean muscle, just don’t overdo it.

 - Perform some static stretches at the end of your workout to improve range of motion.